 - Helps you get and pay for a lot of but not all health care services.
-These are called eligible health services. - Generally will pay only when you get care from providers in our network of doctors, hospitals, and other providers. - You will pay less cost share when you use a network provider.
+These are called eligible health services. - You will pay less cost share when you use a network provider.

 1. Eligible health services

 Doctor and hospital services are the foundation for many other services.
 You'll probably find the preventive care, emergency services and urgent condition coverage especially important.
 But the plan won't always cover the services you want.
 Sometimes it doesn't cover health care services your doctor will want you to have.